-- AudioSource : enables the insertion of a sound source (connection to an elementary audio stream) - AudioMix : Mix N channels of sound to produce M channels of sound - AudioDelay : Delay a sound for a short amount of time relative to the rest of the audio subgraph - AudioSwitch : Select N channels of sound out of a set of M channels - AudioClip : Save a short "snippet" of sound for use with interactions or loops - AudioFX : Execute parametric sound-effects processing given as SAOL (MPEG SA) code. - Sound (and Sound2D) : Attach the sound created with an audio subgraph into a 3D world (or 2D scene, for Sound2D).
+- AudioSource: Enables the insertion of a sound source (connection to an elementary audio stream). - AudioMix: Mix N channels of sound to produce M channels of sound. - AudioDelay: Delay a sound for a short amount of time relative to the rest of the audio subgraph. - AudioSwitch: Select N channels of sound out of a set of M channels. - AudioBuffer: Cache sound for use in interactive playback. - AudioFX: Execute parametric sound-effects processing given as SAOL (MPEG SA) code. - Sound: Attach the sound created with an audio subgraph into a 3D world. - Sound2D: Attach the sound created with an audio subgraph into a 2D scene.